Apply for a bursary

 - Is your parental/guardian income under £34,000?

-- Will you receive a Student Bursary from the Student Awards Agency for Scotland (SAAS) or a similar agency?
+- Will you receive a government funded bursary to study at university?
+(For example, in Scotland this would be a Student Bursary from the Student Awards Agency for Scotland (SAAS).)

 If the answer is yes to all of the above then you are eligible to apply for an ICAS Foundation Bursary.